DHARPA-Project/observable-anywidget/readme.md

-# ObservableHQ Marimo Integration
+# ObservableHQ Marimo Integration Experiment

-This project enables integration of ObservableHQ exported code into Marimo projects to embed interactive ObservableHQ visualizations in your Marimo notebooks.
+This experiment tests the integration of ObservableHQ exported code into Marimo projects to embed interactive ObservableHQ visualizations in your Marimo notebooks.

 ## Overview